-5.1 Linking a 2000 Person-Level File to the 2000 Outpatient Visit File
+5.1 Linking a 2004 Person-Level File to the 2004 Outpatient Visit File

-Merging characteristics of interest from other MEPS files (e.g., 2000 Population Characteristics File, or the 2000 Use and Expenditure File) expands the scope of potential estimates.
-For example, to estimate the total number of outpatient visits for persons with specific characteristics (e.g., age, race, and sex), population characteristics from a person-level file need to be merged onto the outpatient visit file.
+Merging characteristics of interest from other MEPS files (e.g., MEPS 2004 Full Year Population Characteristics File) expands the scope of potential estimates.
+For example, to estimate the total number of outpatient visits for persons with specific characteristics (e.g., age, race, sex, and education), population characteristics from a person-level file need to be merged onto the outpatient visit file.
 This procedure is illustrated below.
-The MEPS 2000 Appendix File, HC-051I, provides additional detail on how to merge MEPS data files.
+The MEPS 2004 Appendix File, HC-085I, provides additional detail on how to merge MEPS data files.